PASSION AND PRECISION

 In 2005, Keith received the first important commission of his career: a bronze portrait bust of former President Reagan (an exclusive limited edition of 200 sculptures) that has made its way into the private collections of Governor Mitt Romney (Massachusetts), Governor Rick Perry (Texas), Governor Mike Huckabee (Arkansas), Secretary of Defense Donald Rumsfeld, the President of Georgia, Mikheil Saakasvhill, and also features in the Ronald Reagan Presidential Foundation.

 Not long after that first major achievement, Keith earned a commission from Centercal Properties, who charged him with developing a sculptural program for a plaza in Danville, California.
 For this project, Keith produced Imagine, a narrative about an older man who sits down to read to his granddaughter, when the story they share together miraculously comes to life in front of them.
 Keith’s whimsical figures won him more supporters and led to many other large commissions.

 Today, Keith’s ever-expanding body of work includes gallery bronzes, commissioned life-size and monument-sized works of art.
 Keith is an elected member of the prestigious National Sculpture Society and has shown in its annual awards exhibition.
 His bronze sculptures and oil paintings can be found in public and private collections throughout the United States.

 Brian Keith and his wife Lanisa, an award-winning Christian singer and songwriter, continue to make their home in the East Bay of California.
-They have three children: Malia, Jordan, and Teah.
+They have four children: Malia, Jordan, Teah, and Nathan.